-Restaurants soon became part of some of my most memorable experiences.
-Sitting around a table with friends, enjoying food and drinks was how I connected with friends while visiting away from college; it was how I connected with people I just met and how I kindled new relationships.
-I appreciate the ambiance that a restaurant can provide.
-Nothing is better than a warm, comfy space where you feel welcomed and served with great hospitality and care.
+As I got older, restaurants soon became part of some of my most memorable experiences.
+Sitting around a table with friends, enjoying food and drinks at our local Red Robin was how I connected with friends while visiting from college; Grabbing lunch or a drink at Happy Hour after work was how I developed relationships with friends old and new.

-Obalicious was a nickname I picked up in college (IYKYK), and thought it was a perfect word to use to describe my hunger and feelings for travel, food, and entrepreneurship.
+"Obalicious" was a nickname I picked up in college (IYKYK - I'm a man of many names), and thought it was a perfect word to use to describe my hunger and feelings for travel, food, and entrepreneurship.

 Trying to catch Obalicious in the wild?
 Click the links below for amazing content featuring the "Mac Without The Roni" himself.

 If you are looking to learn about the Seattle food scene, The Seattle Foodie podcast is the podcast to listen to.
 Hosts Nelson Lau and Monica Beach have not only eaten their way through most of what Sesattle's food scene has to offer, but is very active in the foodie community.
 Their podcast cast covers news, events, interviews, and covers their own eating experiences out and about the greater Pacific Northwest.This episode features a foodie interview with yours truly.

 GoSocial is an outstanding agency based out of Denver, Co, and Louisville, KY, with a focus on Public Relations and social media.
 Their podcasts interviews influencers from across the country, bringing together interesting perspectives and insights on the world of online and influencer marketing.
 I was fortunate enough to be a guest in one of their earlier podcast episodes, where I talk about burnout as an influencer and how it is important to have fun and remember your why as a content creator.